 Twinning is an EU funded programme for institutional cooperation.
 Within the programme, EU public sector institutions or institutions with public sector involvement work together to achieve the adoption or implementation of some part of the EU acquis communautaire and particular objectives of the Association Agreement within the beneficiary country.
 The broader goal of twinning is therefore to support beneficiary countries in creating strong and modern administrative structures through the development of human resources and leadership building.

 - Beneficiary countries within the Instrument for Pre-accession Assistance (IPA): Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia and Turkey

 - Beneficiary countries within the European Neighbourhood and Partnership Instrument (ENPI): Algeria, Armenia, Azerbaijan, Belarus, Egypt, Georgia, Israel, Jordan, Lebanon, Morocco, Moldova, Tunisia, Ukraine.

 Participating in twinning projects

-Twinning can be classical, lasting for 24 months, or more short-term (Twinning Light), which lasts up to six months, occasionally eight months.
+Twinning can be classical, lasting between 12-36 months, or short-term (Twinning Light), which lasts up to eight months, occasionally 10 months.

 Usually many offers are submitted for each project and the best among them is chosen.
 Projects are often carried out by many member states in what is called a Twinning Consortium.
 Twinning Consortiums that bring together “old” and “new” member states are especially encouraged, since the “older” member states have long-term experience in leading twinning projects and the members that have joined since 2004 can offer experts with fresh experience in building up new institutions.